MikeRalphson/talk-openapi-tool-discovery/PITCHME.md

 ---

-# awesome-openapi3
+## awesome-openapi3

-Is like Top-Of-The-Pops, fast-moving run-down of the top projects.
+Is like Top-Of-The-Pops, fast-moving run-down of the latest movers and shakers.

 ---

-# OpenAPI.tools
+## OpenAPI.tools

 Is like The Old Grey Whistle Test.
 Bands come on and get time to do two or three numbers from their latest album, and have a quiet chat with the genial hosts.